Database-First TypeScript CRUD Generator

 export const MIN_PASSWORD_LENGTH = Bun.argv.includes("--dev") ?
 1 : 8;

 IGNORE_TABLES - Tables the generator skips entirely.
 Add tables that don't need a UI here.
-The shipped list excludes the framework's own tables (sessions, modules, images, users, translations) and the email table that has its own hand-written admin.
+The shipped list excludes framework tables (sessions, modules, images, files, users, translations) and the hand-written email admin.
 You can also exclude a table from the database side with the crud-ignore table comment.

 MAINTENANCE_FIELDS - Fields managed by the database itself.
 Excluded from form schemas and from user-supplied write payloads; still readable on edit pages as read-only timestamps.